glowbuzzer/netPI-netx-programming-examples/README.md

 ##### The cifX API reference (netX driver API)

-The netX driver's API is described in the manual
+The cifX driver API is described in the manual

 `cifX_API_PR_04_EN.pdf`